San Francisco Silent Film Festival

 There are two review cycles each year: spring and fall.
 Application deadlines are generally January 15 for spring decisions and July 15 for fall decisions.

-The deadline for proposals for the fall 2024 review cycle is July 15, 2024.
-The application portal will open in May.
+The deadline for proposals for the upcoming spring 2025 review cycle is January 15, 2025.

 Applications are accepted for general support from 501(c)(3) nonprofit and fiscally sponsored organizations that are engaged in the production and presentation of new work by Bay Area artists in the disciplines of dance, music, theater, visual arts, interdisciplinary arts, or film.